Fairfax County Sheriff's Office: History

 The Sheriff's Office was formed in 1742 when Fairfax County was created from Prince William County, Virginia.
 The sheriff is a position established under the Virginia Constitution.
 The sheriff is elected every four years.
 There have been 70 elected sheriffs in Fairfax County.
-As of 2022 the current Sheriff is Stacey Kincaid, who was first elected in a 2013 special election, and is the county's first woman sheriff.
+As of 2026 the current Sheriff is Stacey Kincaid, who was first elected in a 2013 special election, and is the county's first female sheriff.

 The Fairfax County Sheriff's Office responsibilities have changed since its inception.
 It was the primary law enforcement agency in the county until 1940.
 That year Sheriff Eppa P. Kirby persuaded the Virginia General Assembly to separate the law enforcement role of the county police from the Sheriff's Office.
 On July 1, 1940, the Fairfax County Police Department became a separate agency under the control of Board of Supervisors.